Rebecca Campbell

 Biography

-Rebecca is a partner in the Real Estate Disputes Group with 12+ years’ experience of complex high value disputes and managing litigation at all levels of the UK court system including the Court of Appeal and Supreme Court.
+Rebecca is a partner in the Real Estate Disputes Group with over 15 years’ experience of complex high value disputes and managing litigation at all levels of the UK court system including the Court of Appeal and Supreme Court.

 She advises the full spectrum of Real Estate sector clients, including investors, developers, landlords and institutional tenants on a range of property issues covering lease disputes; sale and purchase disputes; property related insolvency claims; and telecoms disputes.
 She also provides strategic advice to clients looking to undertake major redevelopment projects.

-Clients regularly reach out to Rebecca to handle their high-value business rate issues due to her substantial knowledge and experience in business rates disputes.
+Clients regularly reach out to Rebecca to handle their high-value rating issues due to her substantial knowledge and experience in business rates disputes.

-In 2022, Rebecca was elected as the Honorary Secretary of the Property Litigation Association and is the former Chair of its Education & Training Committee (2018 to 2021).
+In November 2024, Rebecca was elected as the Chair of the Property Litigation Association, the professional body that represents over 1,700 property litigators across the UK and Ireland.
 In 2023, she was appointed as a member of the Real Estate Balance Policy and Campaigns Committee.

 She is a regular speaker at conferences and industry events.